China says sending locust-eating duck army to Pakistan actually not the best idea | DW | 27.02.2020

 Pakistani climate not duck-friendly

-Professor Zhang Long, a member of the China Locust Disaster Control Working Group and a professor at China Agriculture University, told reporters the Chinese ducks would not be suited to the environmental conditions in Pakistan.
+Professor Zhang Long, a member of the China Locust Disaster Control Task Force and a professor at China Agriculture University, told reporters the Chinese ducks would not be suited to the environmental conditions in Pakistan.

 "Ducks rely on water, but in Pakistan's desert areas, the temperature is very high," Zhang said.
 He and the other members of the Chinese specialist group have been designated to help Pakistan fight the locusts.